lavollmer/interactive-comments-app/README.md

 The final pieces of the project involved styling it based on the design assets.
 I started with working on the user comment section as the input box would not stretch the width of the screen.
 I played around with different CSS styling - checking the App.jsx container, the User Comment component container and then each individual div.
 I learned that the parent container needed to be set at w-full, while the containers of the avatar image and form needed to set to flex-grow and flex-shrink-0 in order for the form to grow as needed.

+I came back to this project after several weeks.
+The issues that needed to be resolved involved the responsive design and the reply to comment section.
+I started with understanding the reply button to the comment.
+It seems that the state management is not working properly as it currently replies to one comment and shows up in another section.
+The like counter still works correctly.

 ## Built with

 - [React](https://reactjs.org/) - JS library